Saturday, May 14, 2011

 1975: Listeners in Jacksonville, Florida knocked out phone service in that city while calling in to win tickets from a radio station to an Elvis Presley concert.

-1977: Dolly Parton performed at the Bottom Line in New York City.
+1977: Dolly Parton performed for the first of three nights at the Bottom Line in New York City.
+Olivia Newton-John, Bruce Springsteen, Mick Jagger, Candice Bergen, and John Belushi are among those in the audience.

 1978: "Feels So Good" hit #1 on the Adult Contemporary chart for Chuck Mangione.

-"More Than a Woman"--Never released as a single, but of course of of The Top Underrated Songs of All-Time...
+"More Than a Woman"--Never released as a single, but of course one of The Top Underrated Songs of All-Time...

 1979: The Donny & Marie Osmond television special A Little Bit of Country, A Little Bit of Rock 'n' Roll aired on ABC with guests Chuck Berry and Chubby Checker.

 1989: "Ill Be There For You" was Bon Jovi's 12th career hit and fourth #1.
-It replaced "Like a Prayer" which fell to #2 for Madonna.
-Jody Watley remained at 3 with "Real Love", Paula Abdul's "Forever Your Girl" was destined for the top.
-The rest of the Top Ten: Donny Osmond's comeback "Soldier Of Love" hit #5, Cher & Peter Cetera came in at 6, "Second Chance" was at #7 for .38 Special, Michael Damian's remake of "Rock On" was #8, Guns N' Roses had #9 with "Patience" and Bette Midler moved from 19-10 with "Wind Beneath My Wings".
+It replaced "Like A Prayer", which fell to #2 for Madonna.
+Jody Watley remained at 3 with "Real Love", while Paula Abdul's "Forever Your Girl" was destined for the top.
+The rest of the Top 10: Donny Osmond's comeback "Soldier Of Love" hit #5, Cher & Peter Cetera came in at 6 with "After All", "Second Chance" was at #7 for .38 Special, Michael Damian's remake of "Rock On" was #8, Guns N' Roses had #9 with "Patience" and Bette Midler moved from 19-10 with "Wind Beneath My Wings".

-2003: Tommy Chong of Cheech & Chong ("Earache My Eye") plead guilty to selling drug paraphernalia over the Internet.
+2003: Tommy Chong of Cheech & Chong ("Earache My Eye") pleaded guilty to federal drug charges of selling drug paraphernalia over the Internet.

-2007: Bo Diddley was hospitalized after suffering a stroke.
+2007: Bo Diddley was hospitalized in Omaha, Nebraska after suffering a stroke.

 2010: Jimmy Dean died at the age of 81 of natural causes at his home in Varina, Virginia.